Stage Lighting 101 — Everything You Need to Know

 Uneven lighting is a common problem, especially in smaller venues or outdoor settings like festivals.
 You might notice hot spots (areas that are too bright) or dark spots (areas that are too dim).

-A few tips for more even lighting:
+Here are a few tips for more even lighting:

 • Use floodlights to cover larger areas consistently.